learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/07_client_side_routing/assets/slide.md

 <h2><strong> ✅ Objectives </strong></h2>

 - Create a multi-page SPA
-- Utilize the most common react-router components to build a SPA: BrowserRouter, Route, Switch, Link, and NavLink
+- Utilize the most common react-router components to build a SPA: BrowserRouter, Route, Routes, Link, and NavLink
-- Use custom hooks like useHistory and useParams to access the state of the router
+- Use custom hooks like useNavigate and useParams to access the state of the router
-- Use the history object to navigate pages
+- Use the navigate funtion to navigate pages
 - Create dynamic routes and use params

 ---